PLStenger/Diversity_in_Mare_yam_crop/README.md

 </details>

-### Run scripts in local by :
+## Run scripts in local :

     # Put you in your working directory (as an example, for me it's :)
     cd /Users/pierre-louisstenger/Documents/PostDoc_02_MetaBarcoding_IAC/02_Data/05_Mare_ignames/Diversity_in_Mare_yam_crop

-## Run this pipeline in Single-End version for Paired-End data (like in Fernandez et al 2021 - in prep)
+### Run this pipeline in Single-End version for Paired-End data (like in Fernandez et al 2021 - in prep)

 <details>
   <summary>Click here to see the running command lines</summary>